-There are special rules for financial sector businesses with registered offices in The Netherlands (e.g. banks and insurance companies), requiring the prior approval of the Dutch Central Bank for any acquisition of 10% or more of such companies' capital or voting rights.
-Also, for instance, the acquisition of an energy company may (depending on the nature and size of its activities in The Netherlands) be subject to the scrutiny of the Ministry of Economic Affairs, which may prohibit or impose conditions on the acquisition.
+There are special rules for financial sector businesses with registered offices in the Netherlands (e.g. banks and insurance companies), requiring the prior approval of the competent supervisory authority (e.g. the European Central Bank) for any acquisition of 10% or more of such companies' capital or voting rights.
+In addition, for instance, the acquisition of an energy company may (depending on the nature and size of its activities in the Netherlands) be subject to the scrutiny of the Ministry of Economic Affairs, which may prohibit or impose conditions on the acquisition.